 A configurable system is an out-of-the-box solution that allows the owner to easily personalize certain aspects of the system themselves, without the help of experienced software developers.
-Configurable software is flexible, scalable and can be continually shaped to meet an organization’s industry-specific and organization-specific needs.
+You can rename fields to align with the terms you use or remove fields that don’t apply to your organization.
+You can pull in different report metrics and filters to get the information you need to make decisions.
+Configurable software is flexible, scalable, and can be continually shaped to meet an organization’s industry-specific and organization-specific needs.

 - Volume of usage keeps the solution at the cutting edge of technology.
 With thousands of organizations using the same core system, the software provider receives constant feedback and is able to identify and incorporate the updates that will benefit the most users possible.

 - Updates to the system are typically free.
 Whereas a customized solution requires you to hire a software developer to make any changes or updates, providers of configurable systems constantly install updates to your system for you, without the need for any work or resources spent on your end.
 Plus, those updates are normally included in your subscription cost—so no additional hits to your balance sheet.

 - A large peer community is right at your fingertips.
 Most reputable providers of configurable solutions offer online communities of peers with whom you can exchange best practices and read about new and innovative ways others are using or configuring their system.

 - Configurable solutions carry a much lower total cost of ownership.
 You don’t pay for updates.
 Your provider likely makes free resources available to you such as user guides and training because they are relevant to all their thousands of customers.
 Because customized solutions are one-offs, those types of resources and free updates simply are not available in the same way.